Chart Color Schemes

 Rivervale features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 54.3% of all households, including 18.1% couples with children, 26.4% couples without children, and 7.5% single parent families.
-Non-family households account for the remaining 45.7%, with lone person households at 38.4% and group households comprising 7.4%.
-The median household size is 2.1 people, which is smaller than the Greater Perth average of 2.6.
+Families make up the majority of households at 54.3%, consisting of 18.1% couples with children, 26.4% couples without children, and 7.5% single parents.
+The remaining 45.7% are non-family households, which include lone person households at 38.4% and group shared households at 7.4%.
+The median household occupancy is 2.1 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households